-An example of the month view was shown originally in the initial screen configuration (Figure 1). since the month view is the standard default.
+An example of the month view was shown originally in the initial screen configuration (Figure 1), since the month view is the standard default.
 It is chosen explicitly with the 'Month' command from the 'View' menu.
-Figure 22 shows the result of the user making this selection for the month of September 1998.
+Figure 21 shows the result of the user making this selection for the month of September 1998.
 The Figure shows the scheduled items that have been added during the course of the scenarios up to this point.
 The current date is highlighted with a darkened border.
 Immediately below the window banner is the name of the month, with arrow buttons to go to the previous and next months, and a 'Today' button.

-In the month view, the display format for an individual day is the same as the list-style weekly view.
-That is, the time and title for each item are displayed in a vertically-formatted list, sorted by start time, duration, and title.
-Since the height of each day in the month view is considerably shorter than in the week view, a transient vertical scrollbar is provided when the number of items in a day is greater than fi ts vertically in the display box for a day.
+In the month view, the display format for an individual day is the same as the list-style week view.
+That is, events are listed first, followed by tasks, followed by co-mingled appointments and meetings.
+Display details and sorting orders are as described for the week view, following Figure 20.

+Since the height of each day in the month view is considerably shorter than in the week view, a transient vertical scrollbar is provided when the number of items in a day is greater than fits vertically in the display box for a day.
 "Transient" for the scrollbar means that it only appears when the user clicks within a day for which scrolling is necessary.
-For example, if the user clicks within the display box for Monday September 21 (in Figure 22), the scrollbar appears as shown in Figure 23.
-The scrollbar appears since there are more items scheduled for September 21 than fi t in the current size of the September 21 box.
+For example, if the user clicks within the display box for Monday September 21 (in Figure 21), the scrollbar appears as shown in Figure 22.
+The scrollbar appears since there are more items scheduled for September 21 than fit in the current size of the September 21 box.
 If the user clicks within a day where scrolling is not necessary, such as September 22, no scrollbar appears.
 A displayed transient scrollbar for any day disappears when the user clicks anywhere outside of the day in which the scrollbar appears.